gitlabhq/gitlabhq/doc/administration/gitaly/index.md

 -   Gitaly addresses must be specified in such a way that they resolve correctly for ALL Gitaly clients
--   Gitaly clients are: unicorn, sidekiq, gitlab-workhorse, gitlab-shell, and Gitaly itself
+-   Gitaly clients are: unicorn, sidekiq, gitlab-workhorse, gitlab-shell, Elasticsearch Indexer, and Gitaly itself
 -   special case: a Gitaly server must be able to make RPC calls **to itself** via its own (Gitaly address, Gitaly token) pair as specified in `gitlab-rails/config/gitlab.yml`
 -   Gitaly servers must not be exposed to the public internet

-Gitaly network traffic is unencrypted so you should use a firewall to restrict access to your Gitaly server.
+Gitaly network traffic is unencrypted by default, but supports [TLS](#tls-support).
+Authentication is done through a static token.
+For security in depth, its recommended to use a firewall to restrict access to your Gitaly server.

 Below we describe how to configure a Gitaly server at address `gitaly.internal:8075` with secret token `abc123secret`.
 We assume